Bookrage001/osc/resources/docs/widgets/matrices.md

 ## Keyboard

-This one works pretty much like the multipush, excepts it looks like a piano keyboard ad
+This one works pretty much like the multipush, excepts it looks like a piano keyboard.

 ```js
 {